 Although there are many excellent attorneys in locations like Los Angeles, Riverside, and throughout California, not all attorneys are equally qualified to represent employee rights victims.
 Wilshire Law Firm’s award-winning team of 100+ legal professionals has a proven record of successfully handling the toughest employment law cases from start to finish.

 Our highly-skilled employment attorneys use the legal system to the advantage of clients like YOU and have favorably recovered more than a billion dollars in damages on behalf of employee rights victims.
 We bring a personalized approach to every employment law case we take on, tailoring our services to your case’s specific challenges while delivering optimal results.
-And because we provide our services on a contingency-fee-basis, there is no charge to you unless you win your case!
+And because we provide our services on a contingency-fee-basis, you pay no fees unless you win!